Skip to main content

 Get saved payment method details for customer confirmation

-If the customer has saved a payment method, use a valid access token and send a GET request to /v3/vault/payment-tokens/{payment_method_token}, with the payment_method_token retrieved in the previous step.
+If the customer has saved a payment method, use a valid access token and make a GET call to the /v3/vault/payment-tokens/{payment_method_token} endpoint, with the payment_method_token retrieved in the previous step.
 On successful retrieval, the PayPal server returns a vault customer ID and the saved payment method details.

 curl -X GET 'https://api-m.sandbox.paypal.com/v3/vault/payment-tokens/6ta69628uw121251c' \